creativecreature/sturdyc/README.md

 IDs (not just exactly 20 each time) the total number of combinations would be the sum of combinations for each k from 1 to 20.

-If we wanted to refresh these keys in the same way as in our previous example, we would essentially just be paying for extra RAM because the hit rate for each key would be so low that they would need to be refreshed every time.
+We would essentially just be paying for extra RAM because the hit rate for each key would be so low that a cache-hit would feel like winning the lottery.

-To solve this, `sturdyc` pulls the response apart and caches each record individually, which effectively prevents factorial increases in the number of cache keys.
+To prevent this, `sturdyc` pulls the response apart and caches each record individually.
+This effectively prevents super-polynomial growth in the number of cache keys because the batch itself is never going to be inlcuded in the key.

-To see how this works, let's once again build a small example application.
+To get a feeling for how this works, let's once again build a small example application.
 This time, we'll start with the API client:

 ```go
 type API struct {